paladugu82/node-smb-server/lib/backends/jcr/README.md

   * (Object) _data_: Data for the event.
     * (String) _path_: The downloading file's path.
     * (String) _serverPath_: Full path to the file in the remote JCR.
 This is typically the file's full URL.
-    * (String) _file_: Full path of where the file is being downloaded to the local file system.
     * (Number) _read_: Number of bytes that have been downloaded so far.
     * (Number) _total_: Total number of bytes to download. **Note:** A value of 0 indicates that the total file size is unknown.